-The International Commission of Jurists (ICJ) wishes to provide its views to the Human Rights Committee for the consideration of the 3rd Periodic Report of Switzerland.
-In this submission, the ICJ highlights several issues which it considers should be of particular concern to the Committee in its consideration of the Swiss report.
+The International Commission of Jurists (ICJ) welcomes the opportunity to provide its views to the Committee against Torture for the consideration of the 6th Periodic Report of Switzerland.
+In this submission, the ICJ highlights several issues which it considers should be of particular concern to the Committee in its consideration of the report of Switzerland.

-In particular, the ICJ is concerned at certain provisions of the Swiss legislation on asylum-seekers and migrants that affect adversely the principle of non-refoulement, their right to a fair expulsion procedure (Article 13 ICCPR) and their right not to be detained arbitrarily (Article 9 ICCPR).
+In particular, the ICJ is concerned at certain provisions of the Swiss legislation on asylum-seekers and migrants that may give rise to the violations of the principle of non-refoulement (Article 3 CAT) and of the obligations to prevent torture and cruel, inhuman or degrading treatment or punishment (Articles 11 and 16 CAT).

-1. An overview of the situation of migrants in Switzerland
+1. An overview of the situation of migrants and asylum seekers in Switzerland

-According to the latest Report on Migration (2008) of the Federal Office of Migration,1 the number of migrants resident in the Swiss Confederation amounts to 1,638,949, constituting 21.4 percent of the Swiss population (7,669,074 inhabitants).
+According to the 2008 Report on Migration of the Federal Office of Migration, the number of migrants residing in the Swiss Confederation amounts to 1,638,949, constituting 21.4 percent of the Swiss population (7,669,074 inhabitants).
 Out of this total, 612,454 (or eight percent of the general population) come from countries which are not part of the European Union (EU).
-EU citizens enjoy particular guarantees due to freedom of movement bilateral agreements between the EU and the Swiss Confederation.
+EU citizens enjoy particular guarantees of the freedom of movement due to the bilateral agreements between the EU and the Swiss Confederation.

-In 2008, of the 16,606 applications for asylum, 11,062 reached a decision of first-instance.
+In 2008, of the 16,606 applications for asylum, 11,062 were concluded with the decisions of first-instance.
 While 2,261 of these were granted asylum, 3,073 were rejected without a disposition on the merits of the application, 4,483 were rejected on the merits, and 1,245 were withdrawn or closed.
-The principal countries of origin of these asylum-seekers were Eritrea (2849 applications), Somalia (2014), Iraq (1440), Serbia including Kosovo (1301), Sri Lanka (1262), Nigeria (988), Turkey (519), Georgia (481), Afghanistan (405) and Iran (393).
+The principal countries of origin of these asylum-seekers were Eritrea (2849 applications), Somalia (2014), Iraq (1440), Serbia and Kosovo (1301), Sri Lanka (1262), Nigeria (988), Turkey (519), Georgia (481), Afghanistan (405) and Iran (393).

-1 Rapport sur la migration 2008, Office federal des migrations ODM, April 2009.
+&lt;sup>1 Rapport sur la migration 2008, Office federal des migrations ODM, April 2009.

-During 2008, 2544 people were ordered subject to administrative detention, 93 percent of them with the aim of the execution of the expulsion.
+During 2008, 2544 people were subjected to administrative detention, 93 percent of them with the objective of their expulsion from Switzerland.
 Some 4928 people left Switzerland by plane, 45.5 percent of them under the framework of the Asylum Law and 54.5 of them under the Aliens Law.
-Some 27.7 percent left the country of their own volition, while the 72.3 percent were either escorted by law enforcement agents to the country of origin (288) or to the airport (3724).
+Some 27.7 percent left the country on their own volition, while the other 72.3 percent were either escorted by law enforcement agents to the country of origin (288) or to the airport (3724).